ClintonEnyinna/todo_list/README.md

 ## Setup

-Use the [git](https://git-scm.com/downloads) to clone the project to your local machine.
+Use the [git](https://git-scm.com/downloads) to clone the project to your local machine

 ```sh
 $ git clone https://github.com/ClintonEnyinna/todo_list.git